 The main differentiator between EDR and other detection and response solutions is the focus on endpoints and endpoint security.
 Endpoints are the possible entry points for threat actors.

-EDR takes a proactive approach to cybersecurity by continuously collecting data from endpoint devices and analyzing it in real time.
-EDR differs from traditional antivirus software, which relies on signature-based detection methods.
+EDR takes a proactive approach to cybersecurity by continuously collecting data from endpoint devices and analyzing it in real-time.
+It differs from traditional antivirus software, which relies on signature-based detection methods.
 Instead, EDR utilizes more advanced analytics and, increasingly, AI-driven algorithms to identify suspicious behavior and potential security breaches.
 This proactive approach allows organizations to detect threats that may go unnoticed by traditional security solutions.

 Additional benefits of EDR include: